svetosllavag/smart-watering-pot/README.md

 - Base code from Open Source resources, adjusted during learning phase

 ## Future Plans
-- Design a custom enclosure in Fusion 360
+- Design a custom enclosure in Fusion 360 / SolidWorks
 - Improve code and build a PCB

 ---